ashiqlegi/Chargeback_Dispute_Analysis/README.md

 High-Value Threshold: Implement manual review for all first-time transactions exceeding $180.

-📁 Repository Structure
-notebooks/: Contains the full Python analysis and visualization code.

-data/: Contains the raw and cleaned versions of the dataset.

-visuals/: PNG exports of the key risk charts for quick reference.

 🚀 How to Run
 Clone this repository.

 Install requirements: pip install pandas matplotlib seaborn

-Open Fraud_Analysis_Final.ipynb in Jupyter or VS Code.
+Open Fraud_Analysis_Final.ipynb in Jupyter or VS Code or Google Colab.